DIAGNijmegen/rse-grand-challenge-forge/grand_challenge_forge/partials/pack-readme/{{cookiecutter.pack_dir_name}}/README.md

 * 🧮 An example _evaluation method_ that evaluates algorithm submissions and generates performance
   metrics for ranking.

 The examples are categorized per phase.
-Not that not all phases might be represented since some might be duplicates.

 Please note that this is a supplementary pack to the [documentation](https://grand-challenge.org/documentation/challenges/).
 If the documentation does not answer your question, feel free to reach out to us at [support@grand-challenge.org](mailto:support@grandchallenge.org).

+## Archives
+Challenge phases pull their data from archives to test submissions on.

+Your challenge has the following archives:

+{% for phase in cookiecutter.challenge.phases -%}
+  * {{phase.archive.url}}
+{% endfor %}